getkyo/kyo/README.md

 Similarly to `IOs`, users should avoid handling the `Fibers` effect directly and rely on `KyoApp` instead.
 If strictly necessary, there are two methods to handle the `Fibers` effect:

 1. `run` takes a computation that has only the `Fibers` effect pending and returns a `Fiber` instance without blocking threads.
-2. `runBlocking` accepts computations with arbitrary pending effects but it handles asynchronous operations by blocking the current thread.
+2. `runAndBlock` accepts computations with arbitrary pending effects but it handles asynchronous operations by blocking the current thread.

 ```scala
 // An example computation with fibers